domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Space and time are symbolic tools of the human consciousness for relating matter and symbolic meaning.

+Categorical imperative: "Act only according to that maxim whereby you [would], at the same time, will that it [] become a universal law."
+(Paraphrased: Act in such a way that the maxim of your action would become a universal law.)

 ## Jacques Lacan, French Psychoanalyst
 The world is a fantasy through which thought sustains itself.